 What is “The Place, The Person, The Plate”?

 Travel blogs tend to focus on the traveller; what they did, where they ate.
-We figured there are enough of those out there, so this one aims to be a little different.
-Who really cares what we think?
-Instead of providing another Brit and American’s opinion on the world around them, why not get the perspectives of the people that live in some of the places we visit?
+I figured there are enough of those out there, so this one aims to be a little different.
+Who really cares what I think?
+Instead of providing another Brit’s opinion on the world around them, why not get the perspectives of the people that live in some of the places I visit?

-We’re aiming to provide inside takes on everything from important local issues, to national cuisine; all in a quick and easy-to-read manner.
-Food is a huge part of culture, so at the end of each interview we’ll ask for a recommendation of a specific regional or national dish and, whatever that may be, providing it doesn’t kill us, we will search out, try and review.
+I’m aiming to provide inside takes on everything from important local issues, to national cuisine; all in a quick and easy-to-read manner.
+Food is a huge part of culture, so at the end of each interview I ask for a recommendation of a specific regional or national dish and, whatever that may be, providing it doesn’t kill me, I will search out, try and review.

 What is the Arctic to Asia Cycle Tour?

-I’m a recent University of Bristol Zoology graduate (no, I don’t want to be a zookeeper and yes, that is just like biology but without the plants) from a small and often mispronounced town called ‘Steyning’ just outside of Brighton in the South East of the UK.
+In 2018, I decided to pursue a dream of mine and embark on an attempt to cycle from Tromsø in Northern Norway to Baku, Azerbaijan (A.K.A. the ‘Arctic to Asia Cycle Tour’) while interviewing local people along the way.
+I left my hometown, a small and often mispronounced town called ‘Steyning’ just outside of Brighton in the UK, and began my journey with little-to-no cycling experience.
 Despite a chequered history with bikes which resulted in me living without front teeth from the ages of 10-18, I believe that cycling is one of the most effective ways of getting off the beaten track when travelling.
 So here’s to me returning home with an intact facial structure and at least as many body parts as I left with.

 I come from a suburb of Chicago, Illinois, called Buffalo Grove where there sadly haven’t been any actual buffalo since the 19th century.
 I’m in the process of completing my undergraduate degree in social work before getting my masters to become a clinical therapist.
 In the meantime, I spend my time running, writing, and now traveling!